best-practice-and-impact/ons-spark/ons-spark/spark-functions/logistic-regression.md

 column only contains one value, `Special Service`.
 The regression model will not run unless `typeofincident` is removed from the formula.

+**Check what happens when it is a singular numeric value in PySpark - currently fails at encoding stage**

 ### Selecting reference categories